-14 year Moshe Kai Cavalin about to graduate from UCLA
+UCLA student Moshe Kai Cavalin is about to graduate from UCLA and

 Most of those students also didn’t enroll at East Los Angeles Community College when they were just 8-years-old at which point they maintained a 4.0 GPA while earning two degrees, the first of which was obtained in just one year.